jorix3/MasterShopper9000/README.md

 Made as a part of Tampere University of Applied Sciences second year studies.

-These are some of the assingment details.
+These are some of the assignment details.
 I will not go into too much detail as this is school work material that will be reused most likely in the future by the school.

 Minimum requirements were defined as: CLI that accepts certain input defined in a separate txt file and console output should look as determined by another txt file.